Lake Chad: Hydrology

 In 1870, the area of Lake Chad was about 28000 km2.
 The lake was able to flow out of the Bahr el-Ghazal during the rainy season.
 At the turn of the 20th century the area of Lake Chad shrank briefly, and reached a new high in the middle of the 20th century and overflowed from the Bahr el-Ghazal again.
 A major drought started in the Sahel region in the late 1960s and caused severe damage in 1972 and 1984.
 It was thought to be related to vegetation loss, global warming, and sea surface temperature anomalies.
 During this period, Lake Chad shrunk considerably and fluctuated in the range of 2000 to 5000 km2 thereafter.

 From June 1966 to January 1973, the area of Lake Chad shrank from 22772 to 15400 km2, further shrunk to 4398 km2 in 1975, and only 1756 km2 in February 1994.
 Since then, the area of Lake Chad has entered a relatively stable stage with a slight increase.
 From 1995 to 1998, it fluctuated within the range of 1200 to 4500 km2.
 The area once reached 5075 km2 in 2000, and the average area of surface water from 2013 to 2016 was about 1876 km2, with the largest area being 2231 km2 in July 2015.

+Quaternary aquifer and groundwater resilience

+Beneath the lake lies the unconfined Quaternary phreatic aquifer, a massive transboundary water resource spanning approximately 500,000 square kilometers across Chad, Niger, Nigeria, and Cameroon.
+While the lake loses approximately 2,200mm/year of water to potential evapotranspiration, isotopic studies utilizing stable isotopes and tritium show that the underlying groundwater system remains highly resilient to climate change.

+The Quaternary aquifer actively recharges through two primary processes: direct infiltration of intense seasonal rainfall events and lateral seepage from the lake itself and its ephemeral river channels.
+Isotopic data demonstrates that heavy rainfall exceeding the 60th percentile of monthly precipitation intensity drives the majority of the diffuse recharge, meaning that the projected intensification of tropical downpours under global warming actually favors groundwater replenishment within the basin.
+This extensive subsurface reservoir provides a critical hydrological buffer, ensuring permanent water access for municipal and agricultural pumping despite extreme surface-water variability.